 Downloads: ~3,000 | Best for: Developers working on multiple features simultaneously

 Git worktrees let you check out multiple branches in separate directories.
-This extension makes managing worktrees visual — create, switch, and delete worktrees without memorizing git worktree syntax.
+This extension makes managing them visual - create, switch, and delete worktrees without memorizing git worktree syntax.

-Real-world scenario: Working on a feature branch but need to hotfix production?
-Create a worktree for main, fix the bug, then switch back to your feature branch — all without stashing or committing incomplete work.
+Real-world scenario: Need to hotfix production from a feature branch?
+Create a worktree for main, fix the bug, then switch back - all without stashing incomplete work.

 9. Tailwind CSS - Documentation Search